TheIoTLearningInitiative/InternetOfThingsSensors/documentation/documentation/I2C.md

 src/gz core2-32 http://repo.opkg.net/edison/repo/core2-32
 ```

-if you don't have it please add those lines to your file, for further help or instructions you can visit [AlexT's Galileo & Edison pages](http://alextgalileo.altervista.org/edison-package-repo-configuration-instructions.html)
+If you don't have it please add those lines to your file, for further help or instructions you can visit [AlexT's Galileo & Edison pages](http://alextgalileo.altervista.org/edison-package-repo-configuration-instructions.html)

 Once you have done editing, save and close the file and run **opkg update** to start downloading the list of available packages from those repos.
 After that  check again with <font color="blue">opkg list | grep i2c</font> and verify you have the option to install **i2c-tools-dev - 3.1.1-r0**